jchanvfx/NodeGraphQt/docs/node_widgets.rst

 Node Widgets
 ############

-Node widgets are widgets that are embedded in the :class:`NodeGraphQt.BaseNode` class.
+Node widgets are widgets that are embedded in a :class:`NodeGraphQt.BaseNode` object displayed in the node graph.

 NodeBaseWidget
 **************

 .. autoclass:: NodeGraphQt.widgets.node_widgets.NodeBaseWidget
     :members:
-    :exclude-members: node, setToolTip, value, widget
+    :exclude-members: node, setToolTip, type_, value, widget

 NodeComboBox
 ************